pdfcpu/pdfcpu/core/validate.md

 ##### Strict

-This mode validates against the specification [PDF 32000-1:2008](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf) covering all PDF versions up to 1.7.
+This mode validates against the PDF specification covering all PDF versions up to 2.0.

 ##### Relaxed